 Climbing Center and Outdoor Adventure Center (OAC)

 The OAC is dedicated to providing Grand Valley students and faculty and staff members with educational and recreational opportunities related to outdoor adventure activities.
-It is located inside and operated through the Climbing Center in room B 170 of the Fieldhouse.
+It is located inside and operated through the Climbing Center in B-170 of the Fieldhouse.
 Whether you are looking for gear for your next epic adventure, local recreation information, or clinics to help improve future outdoor experiences, the OAC can help!
-With 2,600 square-feet of climbing surface, as well as an abundance of programming opportunities, the Climbing Center is an attractive and valuable resource to many groups and individuals, both on and off GVSU's campus.
+With 2,600 square-feet of climbing surface, as well as an abundance of programming opportunities, the Climbing Center is an attractive and valuable resource to many groups and individuals, both on and off Grand Valley's campus.
 In addition to the benefits that every workout offers, such as improved flexibility, increased strength, and endurance, people often visit us for reasons that exceed the physical gains attributed to climbing.
 For more information, visit www.gvsu.edu/oac/.